 - Does not lose effectiveness when exposed to air.

-- Ablative paints are a poor choice for fast boats because higher speeds quickly wear away the paint.
+- Ablative antifouling paints are a poor choice for fast boats because higher speeds quickly wear away the paint.

 Generally recommended for:

 - Slow boats (e.g. cruising sailboats and non-planing powerboats) that are used frequently as well as boats that are stored out of the water for part of the year.
 While displacement boats may choose either soft or hard bottom paints, many boat owners opt for soft paints due to the advantages of lack of paint build-up.

 Hard bottom paint (a.k.a non-sloughing or hard modified epoxy paint) does not erode over time and instead, the biocide leaches into the water.
 Water will gradually penetrate the paint until the biocide has been completely used up at which point the hard paint is no longer effective.

 - Great for fast boats (e.g. racing sailboats and powerboats) as their tough exterior does not erode with increased speeds.

 - Can be “burnished” (finely sanded and polished) to provide a fast and smooth surface.

 - Often contain a higher copper content which means better antifouling performance.

 - Can be scrubbed more aggressively than ablative paint when cleaning the bottom of your boat.